rrichley/storageblob/README.md

 - A storage account.
 - A blob container with public access.
 - IP restrictions to secure access.
-- (Optional) Association with a Log Analytics workspace for monitoring.
+- A Log Analytics workspace for monitoring.
+- Diagnostic settings to associate the storage account with the Log Analytics workspace.

 ---